 Applicants who do not meet the above criteria but have an graduate grade point average of at least 3.0 and show promise, will be reviewed on an individual basis by the admissions committee and may be admitted provisionally.
 While on provisional status students must meet all academic requirements of the program and must either receive grades of B or better in their first four courses in the Health Administration EdD Program or earn a cumulative grade point average of at least 3.0 in the first four courses in the Health Administration EdD program.
 Failure to do so will result in dismissal from the program.

-Students enrolled in the doctoral programs who receive a grade of B- or below will be notified in writing that they have been placed on academic probation.
+Students enrolled in the doctoral programs who achieve a GPA less than 3.0, more than 6 credits of grades below a B, or a grade of C- or lower, will be notified in writing that they have been placed on academic probation.
 Academic probation will then apply to the next semester of their enrollment, including summer semesters.
-Students who have been placed on academic probation must successfully complete all coursework with grades of B or higher in the next semester of their enrollment in order to be removed from academic probation.
+Students who have been placed on academic probation must successfully achieve a GPA of 3.0 or higher, and/or a grade of B or higher for courses in the next semester of their enrollment in order to be removed from academic probation.
 Students who have been placed on academic probation, and receive a grade of B- or below for any course taken in the next semester of their enrollment, are at risk for dismissal from the program.
 Students who are taking coursework, and are carrying an I (Incomplete) grade from any previous doctoral coursework, and who have a grade of B- or below submitted to replace any I grade, will immediately be placed on academic probation for the current semester of their enrollment.

 Doctoral Policies on Student Misconduct